mateuszszklarek/SDKforiOS/README.md

 }
 ```

-`IndoorwayMapViewDelegate` has also methods that will be called when user did select or deselect annotation view:
+`IndoorwayMapViewDelegate` has also methods that will be called when user did selects or deselects annotation view:

 ```swift
 func mapView(_ mapView: IndoorwayMapView, didSelectAnnotationView view: IndoorwayAnnotationView) {